 Why did the Great Gatsby not Sell Well?

-There is no question that the Great Gatsby is one of the most famous books of all time, as it is still read, discussed, and studied almost 1oo years later.
+There is no question that the Great Gatsby is one of the most famous books of all time ( read my full summary of the Gatsby novel ), as it is still read, discussed, and studied almost 1oo years later.
 So, why wasn’t it popular initially?
 Some say there is just too much information to process.

 Gatsby’s choices were frequently questioned.
 Some people say it was the vast amounts of information in the novels, and another person would say it’s because a husband cheats on his wife.